Job Hunters

 Career Site

-CBS is a leading media company that was spun off from Viacom in 2005.
-CBS has operations in broadcast television (CBS and CW), local television (CBS Television Stations Group), television production and syndication (CBS Paramount Television and King World), cable television (Showtime and CSTV Networks), radio (CBS Radio), advertising on out-of-home media (CBS Outdoor), publishing (Simon & Schuster), interactive media (CBS Interactive includes CNET), licensing and merchandising (CBS Consumer Products) and motion pictures (CBS Films).
+CBS is a leading media company with operations in broadcast television (CBS and CW), local television (CBS Television Stations Group), television production and syndication (CBS Paramount Television and King World), cable television (Showtime Networks, Smithsonian Networks and CBS Sports Network), radio (CBS Radio), advertising on out-of-home media (CBS Outdoor), publishing (Simon & Schuster), interactive media (CBS Interactive includes CNET), licensing and merchandising (CBS Consumer Products) and motion pictures (CBS Films).

-CBS Television Stations consists of 29 owned-and-operated stations, including 16 that are part of the CBS Television Network, nine affiliates of The CW Network, three independent stations and one MyNetworkTV affiliate.
+CBS Television Stations consists of 29 owned-and-operated stations, including 16 that are part of the CBS Television Network, eight affiliates of The CW Network, three independent stations and two MyNetworkTV affiliates.

 Simon & Schuster is a global leader in the field of general interest publishing, dedicated to providing the best in fiction and nonfiction for consumers of all ages, across all printed, electronic, and audio formats.